benders5e/benders5e/waterbender.md

 |19th | +6 | 1d12    | 20 ft. |200/400| 10| 6     |Ability Score Improvement|
 |20th | +6 | 1d12    | 20 ft. |200/400| 10| 6     |?|
 </div>

+### Bending Attack
+During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
+Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
+The class table shows how much chi you have available for each Attack action ("Chi per Attack").
+As your bending grows more powerful and your connection to your inner chi grows, this amount increases.

 When you take a basic bending attack, you spend 1 point of chi and deal 1d6 bludgeoning damage.
 This damage increases with your waterbender level and is shown in the "Bending" column of the Waterbender Table.
 The range of your attacks is the same as your bending range ("Range" column).